rtmrtmrtmrtm/fug/README.md

-The goal is an easy-to-use distributed storage library to build multi-user applications.
+The goal is an easy-to-use distributed storage library to help build multi-user applications.
 Ideally it would be simple enough so that readers of e.g. Briggs' Python for Kids could build multi-user chat and game programs.